SapinSobre/markdown-challenge/README.md

 ## I'm a dreamer with the feet on the earth. ##
 ***
 Birthday : 27/11

 Favorite color: orange

 Favorite food : onglets à l'échalote

-Pineapple on pizza : Yes
+Pineapple on pizza :
+- [x] yes
+- [ ] no
 ***
 ### Hobbies
 * coding